icons8/lunacy-docs/docs/layerstyles.md

 ## Text styles

-Working with text styles is almost the same as with [Layer styles](#layer-styles).
-The only difference is that in addition to such properties as fills, shadows, etc., text styles also feature a set of typography properties that include font size, font family, line spacing and others.
+The only difference between text styles and [layer styles](#layer-styles)  is that in addition to such properties as fills, shadows and blurs, text styles also feature a set of typography properties that include font size, font family, line spacing and others.

 ![Text styles](public/text.png)

-See also the <a href="https://docs.icons8.com/objects/#text" target="_blank">Objects</a> section for tips on working with text objects.
+See also the <a href="https://docs.icons8.com/text/" target="_blank">Text</a> section for tips on working with text objects.

 ## External styles